Australian Aged Pension and NZ Superannuation

 Since 1 July 2017 the pension age has been slowly increasing from 65 to 67 years.
 It will increase by 6 months every 2 years until Age Pension age is 67 on 1 July 2023.

 In March 2017 Prime Minister Bill English announced a proposal to increase the age of eligibility for New Zealand Superannuation to 67, from 1 July 2037.
 No legislation was passed, and the eligibility age for New Zealand Superannuation remains at 65.

 Proposed changes to NZ Super residency

 In October 2018 New Zealand First MP Mark Patterson proposed raising the minimum residency requirement for NZ Super from 10 years to 20 years after age 20.
 Follow the progress of the NZ Superannuation and Retirement (Fair Residency) Amendment Bill in Parliament.
-Read details of the Bill or subscribe to receive alerts as the Bill progresses.

 Have a question?

 Call Centrelink International Services on 13 16 73 or contact WINZ Senior Services International.